Modeling Object Dissimilarity for Deep Saliency Prediction: Related Work

 Specifically, one of the high-level cues we use is relative size.
-This is motivated by studies that have shown the importance of size in human perception~\cite{horowitz,sizeborji}.
-In particular, Borji et al.~\cite{sizeborji} evidenced this via a psychophysical experiment and showed that object size boosts saliency prediction when linearly combined with a bottom-up saliency predictor.
+This is motivated by studies that have shown the importance of size in human perception~\citep{horowitz,sizeborji} and that the size of an object can give information about its geometric and physical constraints, utility and shape~\citep{Konkle2012}.\citet{horowitz} classify object size as one of the undoubted guiding attributes of visual attention.
+Further, ~\citet{sizeborji} evidenced this via a psychophysical experiment and showed that object size boosts saliency prediction when linearly combined with a bottom-up saliency predictor.
 This study further emphasized that neither bottom-up features nor size are sufficient to accurately predict saliency, thus highlighting the importance of combining low-level and high-level cues.
 We go a step further and incorporate not just size, but also size \textit{dissimilarity} in our model.

 The second source of high-level information we use is object appearance dissimilarity.
-As shown by Todorovic et al.~\cite{Todorovic2010ContextEI}, human perception changes when the context of a visual target is altered without any change to the target itself.
+As shown by ~\citet{Todorovic2010ContextEI}, human perception changes when the context of a visual target is altered without any change to the target itself.
 That is, a given region in a scene can be either salient or inconspicuous depending on its surroundings.
-This observation was leveraged by Goferman et al.~\cite{goferman2011context} by using global and local similarities of image patches to find regions with high contrast, and by Wang et al.~\cite{wang2020salient} by relying on patch dissimilarity to estimate local and global context.
-While these bottom-up models were based on handcrafted representations for patch dissimilarity, a few recent works have attempted to incorporate context in deep networks~\cite{dsclrcn,dinet,KRONER2020261}.
-This, however, was achieved via either dilated convolutions~\cite{dinet,KRONER2020261} or recurrent units~\cite{dsclrcn}, thus essentially focusing on low-level contextual information, without reasoning about object dissimilarities.
+This observation was leveraged by ~\citet{goferman2011context} by using global and local similarities of image patches to find regions with high contrast, and by ~\citet{wang2020salient} by relying on patch dissimilarity to estimate local and global context.
+While these bottom-up models were based on handcrafted representations for patch dissimilarity, a few recent works have attempted to incorporate context in deep networks~\citep{dsclrcn,dinet,KRONER2020261}.
+This, however, was achieved via either dilated convolutions~\citep{dinet,KRONER2020261} or recurrent units~\citep{dsclrcn}, thus essentially focusing on low-level contextual information, without reasoning about object dissimilarities.
+Although ~\citet{Siris_2021_ICCV} parallels our work and builds upon our idea of modeling object dissimilarity by taking object semantics in the context of scenes, their method is applied to the task of salient object detection, which is not the task we address in this paper.

 Here, we propose to explicitly model these object contrasts via a detection-guided saliency detection strategy.
+We use the dissimilarity between the network-encoded features to calculate object contrast.